jcyuan06/Kcalbeloh-System/README.md

 Note:
    - When installing Kcalbeloh System and RealSolarSystem together, 10x rescale will be forced on Kcalbeloh System.
    - Kcalbeloh System is NOT compatible with RSS and Parallax together.
-   - Latest Sigma Dimensions is available on CKAN.
+   - The latest Sigma Dimensions is available on CKAN.

 ### KSRSS
 Kcalbeloh System is compatible with KSRSS, but the following steps should be taken: